 (H) How is initial eligibility determined?

-(1) If an assistance group applies for OWF and it has been more than four months since they last received OWF, the county agency shall determine whether the assistance group's gross income exceeds fifty per cent of the federal poverty guidelines as set forth in division (D)(1)(a) of section 5107.10 of the Revised Code.
+(1) When an assistance group applies for OWF and it has been more than four months since they last received OWF, the county agency shall determine whether the assistance group's gross income exceeds fifty per cent of the federal poverty guidelines as described in division (D)(1)(a) of section 5107.10 of the Revised Code.
 The county agency shall complete the following steps:

 (a) Total the monthly gross earned income from each employed family member.